guohao/portifi/README.md

 [![Java CI with Gradle](https://github.com/guohao/portifi/actions/workflows/gradle.yml/badge.svg)](https://github.com/guohao/portifi/actions/workflows/gradle.yml)
 [![License](https://img.shields.io/github/license/guohao/portifi)](https://opensource.org/licenses/Apache-2.0)

-A reverse proxy supports binding multiple protocols at a same port
+A powerful reverse proxy redirecting multiple protocols on a same port.

 ## Features

-- Export service at **SAME** port with multiple protocols:HTTP1.1/ HTTP/2(gRPC)/ redis
+- Redirect network traffic from **ONE** port with multiple protocols:HTTP1.1/ HTTP/2(gRPC)/ redis
 - Use as a SDK or deploy as a standalone proxy

 ## Usage Scenarios

-- **Protocol Upgrade:** Migrate protocols effortlessly with minor code changes.
+- **Protocol Upgrade:** Adopt a newer/better protocol to strengthen your app without changing origin behaviors.
 HTTP/1.1 -> gRPC etc.
-- **Unary Gateway:** Act as an all-in-one gateway to hide a complex system topology
+- **Unary Gateway:** Act as an all-in-one gateway to hide the complex topology of internal system.
-- **Negotiator Component:** Interact with heterogeneous systems
+- **FaaS Negotiator Component :** Talk to different 3rd-party systems with **ZERO** configuration.
+- **Faraway from Legacy Systems**: No need to modify DNS or protocol's config of those corrupt apps.

 ## Quick Start